 14. If I am working for multiple clients, does it automatically mean I am working outside IR35?

-No, as it depends on whether the role you work in with each client is deemed inside or outside IR35.
+No, as it is the role itself that is deemed inside or outside IR35.

-In practice this could mean for example that two days a week you provide your services through your PSC to a client working independently.
-Another role you do three days a week with another client could fall under IR35 due to the nature and work practices associated and therefore you would be subject to PAYE for this role.
+In practice, this could mean for example that two days a week you provide your services through your PSC to a client working independently on a role deemed outside IR35.
+For the remaining three days of the week you might be working on a role deemed inside IR35 for which you will be subject to PAYE.

 For further information and to find out how we can help you in your individual situation, please contact your Aerotek representative.